 This post has a long introduction that appears to go off in a direction opposite of what the title suggests, but bear with me – I’ll get to it eventually.

 Everyone takes photos and videos on their phone, yet only few have robust backup schemes in place.
 Most rely on the cloud provider of their choice keeping their photos safe, which is fraught with risks: Someone could social-engineer their way into one’s account and wreak havoc.
 Algorithms gone rogue banning user’s accounts isn’t unheard of, either.
 Silent sync breakdowns can go unnoticed for months.
+Data loss is not unheard of.
 I could go on.
 And what happens to the data if the service goes out of business on short notice?

 As a result, the way I handle photos taken with my phone is somewhat idiosyncratic and, admittedly, unnecessarily complicated.
 So idiosyncratic, in fact, that I’ve written an extensive Python script which crawls the Photos.app-internal database and archives its contents in a format I like.